Cummings & Kennedy

-When you work with a lawyer at Cummings & Kennedy, we will create a strategy in order to prove that you did not commit a violation or we will try to show that the action was necessary in the specific situation.
+When you work with a lawyer at Cummings & Kennedy, we will create a strategy in order to prove that you did not commit a violation or we will try to show that the action was necessary for the specific situation.
 Here are a few different strategies we can use in your defense.

-When you are given a ticket for a traffic violation, the officer made that decision based on their own judgement of what they saw.
+When you are given a ticket for a traffic violation, the officer made that decision based on their own judgment of what they saw.
 In some cases, it’s relatively easy to show that the officer’s conclusion was not subjective.
-For example, if you were switching lanes in order to take an exit on a highway during a high traffic time of day, the office could say that you were unsafely switching lanes.
+For example, if you were switching lanes in order to take an exit on a highway during a high-traffic time of day, the office could say that you were unsafely switching lanes.
 But given the facts at the time, you can show that you were being safe given the circumstances.
 When possible, show that the officer did not have the best view in order to see exactly what happened.

 In many cases, if you can show the officer’s observations were incorrect, you can prove to the judge that the violation was incorrect.
-For example, if you were given a ticket for failing to come to a complete stop, when in reality you did.
+For example, if you were given a ticket for failing to come to a complete stop when in reality you did.
 There are a few methods for challenging the officer’s observations.

 You can possibly have the ticket dismissed if there were circumstances outside of your control.
 For example, if you failed to stop at a stop sign because a tree or bush was blocking it from view.
 In this case, even though you did violate a traffic law, stopping at the sign was beyond your control because you couldn’t see it.